spring-projects/spring-integration-extensions/spring-integration-hazelcast/README.md

 ## HAZELCAST CLUSTER MONITOR INBOUND CHANNEL ADAPTER

 Hazelcast Cluster Monitor enables to listen to the modifications performed on cluster.
-Hazelcast Cluster Monitor Inbound Channel Adapter is an event-driven channel adapter and listens related Membership, Distributed Object, Migration, Lifecycle and Client events.
+Hazelcast Cluster Monitor Inbound Channel Adapter is an event-driven channel adapter and listens to related Membership, Distributed Object, Migration, Lifecycle and Client events.
 Its basic definition is as follows :
 ```
 <int-hazelcast:cm-inbound-channel-adapter
 				 channel="monitorChannel"
 				 hazelcast-instance="instance"
-				 monitor-types="MEMBERSHIP, DISTRIBUTED_OBJECT, MIGRATION, LIFECYLE, CLIENT" />
+				 monitor-types="MEMBERSHIP, DISTRIBUTED_OBJECT, MIGRATION, LIFECYCLE, CLIENT" />
 ```
 Basically, it requires four attributes as follows :

 * **channel :** Specifies channel which message is sent.
 * **hazelcast-instance :** Specifies Hazelcast Instance reference to listen cluster events.
 It is mandatory attribute.
 * **monitor-types :** Specifies monitor types which are listened.
 It is optional attribute with MEMBERSHIP default value.
-Supported values are MEMBERSHIP, DISTRIBUTED_OBJECT, MIGRATION, LIFECYLE, CLIENT.
+Supported values are MEMBERSHIP, DISTRIBUTED_OBJECT, MIGRATION, LIFECYCLE, CLIENT.

 Sample definition is as follows :
 ```